gazebosim/sdf_tutorials/composition/proposal.md

 [Model section](/tutorials?tut=pose_frame_semantics_proposal#1-model), it is not currently supported to refer to a nested model's frame using `//model/model/@name` from inside a `//model`.
-To that end, the Model parsing phase for Step 7 should change the its implicit frames from:
+To that end, the Model parsing phase for Step 7 should change the description of implicit frames from:

 "name of a link, joint, or frame in this model's scope"